eclipse-vertx/vert.x/core_manual_java.md

 A single handler can be registered multiple times on the same, or different, addresses so in order to identify it uniquely you have to specify both the address and the handler.

-Alternatively, can unregister a handler using a unique id that was returned from the call to `registerHandler`.

 As with registering, when you unregister a handler and you're in a cluster it can also take some time for the knowledge of that unregistration to be propagated across the entire to cluster.
 If you want to be notified when that has completed you can optionally specify another function to the registerHandler as the third argument.
 E.g. :

-    eb.unregisterHandler("test.address", myHandler, new SimpleHandler() {
+    eb.unregisterHandler("test.address", myHandler, new AsyncResultHandler<Void>() {
-        public void handle() {
+        public void handle(AsyncResult<Void> asyncResult) {
-            System.out.println("The handler has been unregistered across the cluster");
+            System.out.println("The handler has been unregistered across the cluster ok? " + asyncResult.succeeded());
         }
     });

-If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.
+If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - Vert.x will automatically unregister any handlers when the verticle is stopped.

 ### Publishing messages